yast/yast-installation/doc/control-file.md

 installed product.
 It controls the workflow and what is really shown to the user during installation.

-Beside workflow configuration, other system variables are configurable and can be predefined by the system administrator, to name a few: the software selection, environment settings such as language, time zone and keyboard can be configured and would override default variables provided with shipped products.
+Besides workflow configuration, other system variables are configurable and can be predefined by the system administrator.
+To name a few: the software selection, environment settings such as language, time zone and keyboard can be configured and would override default variables provided with shipped products.